 As with NDVI, the values given by this index also range from -1 to 1:

-⦁ Values between -1 and 0: are associated with the presence of water or bare soil.
-This index is mainly used in the intermediate and final stages of the crop cycle.
+- Values between -1 and 0: are associated with the presence of water or bare soil.
+It is used mainly in the crop cycle’s intermediate and final stages.

 GNDVI = (NIR-GREEN) /(NDVI+GREEN)